 If Instagram is your preferred shopping tool these days, good news: The photo-sharing app just made it a lot easier to buy the items you see in your feed.
-With Instagram’s new checkout feature, you can shop the items highlighted in specific posts from directly within Instagram itself — no need to follow any links to external sites.
-Announced on Tuesday on Instagram’s business blog, the feature will initially be limited to a small collection of major brands; if it’s successful, though, we’ll likely see broader implementation of the feature for brands both big and small in the not-too-distant future.
-Checkout will be rolled out gradually over the next few weeks to U.S.-based mobile users, according to Digiday.
+Instagram’s new home screen layout includes a Shop tab, so you can browse right when you first open the app.
+And with Instagram’s checkout feature, you can shop the items highlighted in specific posts from directly within Instagram itself — no need to follow any links to external sites.

 Along with the new Shop tab, Instagram’s home screen redesign will also include a tab for Reels.
 The redesign was announced on Nov.
 12 in an Instagram blog post.
 “With the Shop tab, we’re making it easy to get inspired by creators you love, shop on Instagram, and support small businesses,” Adam Mosseri, head of Instagram, wrote in the post.
 “You can find personalized recommendations, editors’ picks curated by our @shop channel, shoppable videos, new product collections, and more.”

 Now, when you open your app, you won’t see your “New Post” or “Activity” options in the bottom menu tray.
 Those two functions will migrate to the top right of your screen, next to your DMs.
 Instead, you’ll see options for Reels and Shop, respectively.
 “We don’t take these changes lightly – we haven’t updated Instagram’s home screen in a big way for quite a while,” the blog post continues.
 “We’re excited about the new design and believe it gives the app a much-needed refresh, while staying true to our core value of simplicity.”